100 GK Basic Questions Answers General Knowledge in English

 The Yoruba people are an ethnic group that inhabits western Africa, mainly the countries of Nigeria, Benin, and Togo.

-53. Which film won the best story Oscar in 1958?
+53. Which film won the Best Story Oscar in 1958?

 The Defiant Ones